MarkLee7916/Pathfinding-Tutorial/index.md

 know how to get to the goal, but we know what direction we should be looking in at least.
 This leads us to two new algorithms.
 One algorithm guarantees the shortest path, and does it faster than Dijkstra's, while one finds us a path rapidly, but not necessarily the shortest one.

+Another word for these estimates is "heuristics".
+In the visualiser, there's a dropdown menu to select either a manhattan heuristic, a chebyshev heuristic or a euclidean heuristic.
+These are just different ways of calculating distances in a 2D grid, so give different estimates of what the distance will be.

 ## Best First Search

 Since this is a coordinate system, we can estimate the distance from the goal if we know what coordinate the goal is in.
 For instance if we're at the coordinate (5, 5) and the